Math Games for Every Sport

 Triple Crown: Try fractions between the fractions.
 Where would a horse be at 23/32 around the track?
 Or 61/64?

 Fast finishers?
 Let students take a trip to Indianapolis for the fastest sports race of the year—and fractions practice for speedsters.
 Give each student two columns of numbers: one containing the numbers of total race laps (e.g., 20) and the other containing the numbers of completed laps (10).
 Challenge students to race against time to come up with the reduced fractions and decimals (1/2 or .500) for each pair in their columns.

 Victory lap: Do the same activity with miles per hour.
 Give average speed per lap (i.e., 100 mph) and an actual speed on that lap (80 mph) and race to give the fraction and decimal.

 Break up a long lesson with some learning-packed fun: Invite students to hit a “hockey puck” (black paper crumpled and flattened) with their pencils into a shoebox “goal” for a small prize.
 The trick: The student must convert a given decimal into a fraction (e.g., .75 into 3/4), then get the puck in the exact number of times (3 out of 4 times).

 Overtime: Instead of a decimal, give a large fraction (24/32) to reduce (3/4).

-June 25—Wimbledon Bingo
+Late June — Wimbledon Bingo